renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 ```

 Set the permission on the mail folder.
 This is needed because otherwise Dovecot can't delete the messages and the log
-shows the error Error: setegid(privileged) failed: Operation not permitted This is some kind of permission issue but
+shows the error Error: setegid(privileged) failed: Operation not permitted This is some kind of permission issue
-I don't know what.
+related to the groups.

 ```
 $ sudo chmod 777 /var/mail